qqwjq1981/data_science_practice/quizzes-en.md

 #### What are the common regularization methods in deep learning, and how do layer normalization and batch normalization differ?

 > Common regularization methods in deep learning include dropout and early stopping.
+Comparison between layer norm and batch norm:
 > - **Layer normalization** normalizes across the feature dimensions within a single sample, making it independent of batch size.
 > - **Batch normalization** normalizes across feature dimensions within a batch, which can accelerate training when input size is fixed.
+>
-For variable input sequences or when batch-size independence is required, layer normalization is preferred.
+> For variable input sequences or when batch-size independence is required, layer normalization is preferred.
 Batch normalization is generally effective when input size is fixed and speed in training is a priority.

 #### What are the application scenarios for one-to-one, one-to-many, and many-to-many configurations in the input and output layers of a Recurrent Neural Network?